Solving Systems of Equations of Raising-to-Powers Type: Introduction

+The link between Theorem \ref{Main} and Zilber's raising to powers should be explained.
+Consider a M\"obius subvariety $L$ of $\mathbb{H}^2$, defined by the equation $X_2=gX_1$ for a matrix $g \in \sl_2(\mathbb{R})$, and an algebraic subvariety $W \subseteq \mathbb{C}^2$, defined by a polynomial $f(Y_1,Y_2)$.
+As in the exponential case, it is easy to see how intersecting the variety $L \times W$ with the graph of $j$ is equivalent to solving the single equation $f(j(z),j(gz))=0$.
+Therefore, if we define for $g$ a multivalued operator $w \mapsto w^g$ on $\mathbb{C}$ which maps $w$ to any value of $gj^{-1}(z)$ (analogously to what we did for $\exp$), we can see the equation above as $f(w,w^g)=0$.
+In this sense, this kind of systems of equations represent an analogue of the exponential raising to powers for the $j$ function.

 As the $j$ function is algebraically independent from its first two derivatives, results in this area often take into consideration equations which involve $j, j'$ and $j''$ (see for example \cite{AK}).
-The methods of this paper don't seem to work if we consider all three functions together, and only allow us to work with one function at a time, yielding only some partial results.
-This is explained in Section 4, where we sketch the proof of a partial result that can be obtained for $j'$; we also note that some technical difficulties prevent us from getting a similar result for $j''$.
+The methods of this paper do not seem to work if we consider all three functions together, and only allow us to work with one function at a time, yielding only some partial results.
+This is explained in Section 4, where we sketch the proof of a partial result that can be obtained for $j'$.

 While the motivation for these questions comes from model theory, the methods that we use are mainly geometric, ergodic- and number-theoretic.
-Hence, we have tried to make this exposition as self-contained as possible, introducing all the necessary notions at the beginning of each section and providing detailed proofs.
+Hence, we have tried to make this exposition as self-contained as possible.

-\textbf{Acknowledgements.} I would like to thank my supervisor, Vincenzo Mantova, for suggesting to work on this topic, for his countless suggestions, and for the valuable feedback that he has provided.
-Thanks to Gareth Jones, whose suggestion to use Ratner's theorem to tackle Lemma \ref{dense} proved correct, and to Vahagn Aslanyan and Jonathan Kirby for many interesting conversations around these topics.
+\textbf{Acknowledgements.} The author would like to thank his supervisor, Vincenzo Mantova, for suggesting to work on this topic, for his countless suggestions, and for the valuable feedback that he has provided.
+Thanks to Gareth Jones, whose suggestion to use Ratner's theorem to tackle Proposition \ref{dense} proved correct, and to Vahagn Aslanyan and Jonathan Kirby for many interesting conversations around these topics.
+Many thanks to the referee for their many suggestions on the manuscripit and how to improve it.
 This research was done as part of the author's Ph.D. project, supported by a scholarship from the School of Mathematics of the University of Leeds.